 Foil business cards offer a very unique finish to business cards.
-They are notable for their shiny or metallic property, which can be applied to large or small portions a business card.
+They are notable for their shiny or metallic property, which can be applied to large or small portions of a business card.
 Foil is distinct from other finishes such as spot uv gloss because it is available in opaque and metallic colors.
 These unique properties allow for some incredible looking designs that aren’t possible with any other printing methods.
 We have supplied foil services to NYC for over 4 decades.

 Despite the many attractive features of foil stamping, there are some limitations.
 The most important limitation of foil stamping would be fine detail.
 Capturing fine detail isn’t easy with foil.
 The level of resolution is much lower than digital or offset printing.
-Without getting into too much detail, this limitation is caused by the lack of adhesion on very small areas.
+Without getting into too much detail, this limitation is caused by the lack of adhesion in very small areas.
 As described above, a heated plate is pressed against the foil onto a sheet of paper below.
 The problem is that areas with fine detail are not able to be heated to the same degree, and the foil simply cant stick.
 Designs that incorporate foil should not have very small detailed features, for optimum results.

-Another limitation of foil is that requires a decent amount of time to produce.
+Another limitation of foil is that it requires a decent amount of time to produce.
 In most cases, it would require around 2 weeks to complete, which is considerably longer than most business cards.
 In addition to the relatively long production time, foil stamping also costs more than most other finishes.
 For these reasons, you should weigh your options thoroughly and make sure foil stamping is the right fit for your business cards.

 You can rely on our years of experience in the printing industry.
 We have been servicing the New York City area for almost 40 years.
 We have the knowledge and experience to deliver on your expectations.
 Our Foil Business Cards are among the very best in the industry.
 If you are in the NYC area, we welcome you to come and visit us at our office for a free consultation